RosanaFSS/Alteryx-journey/README.md

 # Data-analysis-with-alteryx
-Data analysis executed by me based on the free course | Creating an Analytical Dataset | by alteryx
+Data analysis and wer scraping executed by me based on the free course | Creating an Analytical Dataset | by alteryx

 Day 03 #60daysofUdacity